mtsokanlawon/profile/README.md

-# Hi there 👋 I'm Jiu
+# Hi there 👋 I'm Mercy

 🎓 Final-year Mechanical Engineering student with a strong foundation in **Python development, data analysis, and machine learning**, combined with hands-on experience in **hardware–software integration**.
 I am passionate about applying engineering principles and programming skills to develop impactful solutions.